Bayard Wootten: Biography

 Her photographs illustrated six books, including Backwoods America by Charles Morrow Wilson, 1934; Cabins in the Laurel by Muriel Sheppard, 1935; Old Homes and Gardens of North Carolina by Archibald Henderson, 1939; and From My Highest Hill by Olive Tilford Dargan, 1941.
-Wootten is buried in the family plot in historic Cedar Grove cemetery in New Bern NC.
+Wootten is buried in the family plot in historic Cedar Grove cemetery in New Bern not too far from her old neighbor Caleb Bradham.

 Work

 Wootten was the first woman to make a photograph from an airplane in 1914, in New Bern, North Carolina.
 Wootten was also the first woman in the National Guard, making the rank of Adjutant General and Chief of Publicity.
 Her uncle was North Carolina Congressman, Hap Barden.
 Wootten utilized Barden's power by providing images she made of a deteriorating Camp Bragg.
 Her images of soldiers forced to live in the poorest of conditions helped save it from closure.
 Today, we know it as Fort Bragg.